iut-cse/course-content--software-design-and-architecture/README.md

 # Course Content: Software Design and Architecture
-This repository is for developing course content for the Software Design and Architecture course of IUT CSE.
-We are requesting experts to contribute to this initiative.
-Please check the [issues](../issues) to contribute.
+This repository is an initiative for developing course content for the Software Design and Architecture course of IUT CSE.
+The goal of this initiative is to make sure that the correct and important topics are covered in the course with useful content.
+To make the initiative successful, the software practitioners as well as experienced educators are invited to contribute to it.
+Please read the [contributors' guidline](CONTRIBUTING.md) to learn how you can contribute.

 ## Course Info
 * Theory: SWE 4601 (3 Credits, 3 hours weekly)